 Hazardous Waste is characterized by being either Corrosive, Flammable, Reactive, or Toxic.

-Hazardous products may have signal words such as CAUTION, DANGER, FLAMMABLE, POISON, or TOXIC on the label.
-Do not put unused products in your garbage or recycling carts or pour into a drain or on the ground.
-When these products are disposed of improperly, they can cause injury to sanitation workers and pollute our natural water resources.
+Hazardous products may have CAUTION, CORROSIVE, DANGER, FLAMMABLE, POISON, or TOXIC on the label.
+Do not put unused hazardous products in your garbage or recycling carts or pour into a drain or on the ground.
+When these products are disposed of improperly, they can cause injury to sanitation workers, pollute our air and water, or harm pets, wildlife, and plant life.

 Examples of Acceptable Household Hazardous Waste